hampel/xenforo-test-framework/README.md

 problematic.

 Using `Carbon::now()` as a replacement for `time()` would solve this problem for us - since the Carbon library has the ability to set arbitrary return values for testing.
+However, we cannot control external libraries and the XenForo core
+- if functions they use rely on `time()` and we need to call them and can't mock the entire class, then we could have difficulty testing in some circumstances.

 ### UI changes & template modifications